emirot/algo-blog/blog/content/posts/disjoint_set.md

 ## Data Structure

-Creating a Disjoin Set data structure using a dictionnary.
+Creating a Disjoin Set data structure using a dictionary.

 ```python
 class DisjointSet: